tiblu/trello-webhook-client/README.md

 Basic Trello webhook client to dump Trello webhook requests.

+App contains following callback endpoints for Trello webhooks:

+* `POST /api/trello/webhooks/masterlist` - Master list.
+Used for creating a master list of all lists on different cards identified by list name.
+Example use: You want master shopping list from all "Shopping" checklists from different cards.
+* `POST /api/trello/webhooks/debug` - Debug.
+Logs all incoming messages.

 ## Deploying to Heroku

 For this to run on Heroku, you need following environment variables to be set: